 The clothing you are wearing will either contribute to you being able to blend in or, it will make you stick out and be memorable.

 So, how do you decide what to wear?

-Clothing consists of anything visible to another person, such as footwear, pants, shorts, shirts, hats, belts, watches, jewelry and even items like purses, backpacks, messenger bags, etc. Anything that is visible should be evaluated with intent.
+Clothing consists of anything visible to another person, such as footwear, pants, shorts, shirts, hats, belts, watches, jewelry, and even items like purses, backpacks, messenger bags, etc. Anything visible should be evaluated with intent.